robertwaredev/scripts/docs/Fogstone.md

 # Current Bugs

+- Stamina regen is still disabled, even when consumption is disabled out of combat.
-- Resource System clamping is not accurate
+- Consumption Pool System clamping is not accurate (double check)
 - Dashing is broken in third person, does not respect orientation of player character.
 - Mouse scrolling to change from first to third person breaks the camera toggle hotkey.
 Systems need unification.